 When the collected rainfall evaporates from the rain sensor to levels below the set amount, the irrigation controller automatically reverts back to the established schedule.
 While customers should completely turn-off irrigation system controllers during extended rainy periods, rain sensors are beneficial during periods when rainfall is irregular.

 Rain sensors are mounted in an open outdoor area (e.g., along the eaves of a house, on the side of a gutter, etc.) and connect to an automatic irrigation system, either via hard-wiring or through the use of a wireless transmitter and receiver.
 Avoid locating rain sensors along deck rails or fencing where sprinkler water may hit the rain sensor.

 Prices start around $20 for rain sensors that are hard-wired to the irrigation controller and increase to around $60 and up for wireless rain sensors.
 Rain sensors can be installed by handy homeowners or irrigation professionals, and are available at many retail hardware stores and landscape irrigation specialty stores.

-Although water savings will vary depending upon a number of factors (e.g., weather, irrigation schedules, etc.), rain sensors prevent watering during rainfall as well as afterwards when plants have already received adequate water from rainfall.
-Rain sensors also help prevent urban runoff and pollution and improve the health of plants by reducing over watering.
+Although water savings will vary depending upon a number of factors (e.g., weather, irrigation schedules, etc.), rain sensors prevent watering during rainfall as well as afterward when plants have already received adequate water from rainfall.
+Rain sensors also help prevent urban runoff and pollution and improve the health of plants by reducing over-watering.

 Rain Sensor Rebate Eligibility

-Complete rebate eligibility requirements are listed on the rain sensor rebate application.
+Complete rebate eligibility requirements are listed on the Rain Sensor Rebate Application (PDF).
 However, we still want you to be aware of the following:

 - Rebate applies to materials only.
 Sales tax and labor are not included.